Onelinerhub/onelinerhub/python/how-to-get-minutes-from-datetime.md

 - `date = ` - example date to extract part from
 - `datetime.datetime.strptime` - parses given string  with the given format
 - `"%Y-%m-%d %H:%M:%S"` - format of the datetime string to parse
-- `.minute` - returns minute part of the date
+- `.minute` - returns minute part of the datetime

 group: date_extract